kasleet/dynabridge/README.md

 when requirements and access patterns change) but its just so simple and dirt cheap - especially when building a serverless application using Lambda.

-This library is here to ease the pain of abusing DynamoDB as a relational database.
+This library is here to ease the pain of abusing DynamoDB as a "relational database".
 It won’t make it _right_, but it might make it a bit less painful by bridging the gap.

 ## What's the difference to other DynamoDB wrappers or ORMs?